muttoni/blog/_posts/2021-01-22-Fixing-Inconsistent-LightGBM-Predictions-In-Production.md

 #### How to Ensure Consistent Column Ordering

 A manual way to ensure consistent column ordering this is to extract the feature names from the `model.txt` file at the line called `feature_names` and splitting them based on the space character, for example: `cols = 'feature1 feature2 feature3'.split(' ')`.
-This is what you would do at 3AM when you are debugging with tired mind (in my defense, it was quite late).
+This is what you would do at 3AM when you are debugging with a tired mind (in my defense, it was quite late).
 Don't do this.

 The better way is to read the feature names directly using LightGBM's built-in `Booster.feature_name` method.
 You can then **reindex** your production DataFrame / or array based on the order of those columns.
 In Pandas you would do this in the following way: